5 min read

 Don’t over brew it

-The caffeine content of the tea is directly linked with how long it’s been brewing for.
-But not only that, brewing for longer could also mean higher concentrations of metals such as lead.
-That is why it’s best to not steep tea for longer than 3-4 minutes.
+The caffeine content of the tea is directly linked with how long it’s been brewed.
+Other than that, brewing for longer could also mean higher concentrations of metals such as lead.
+That is why it’s best to not steep tea for longer than 3–4 minutes.
 Limiting the brewing time not only reduces the absorption of potential metals, but also lowers our exposure to fluoride.

-Lemon tea has always been a very popular choice but experts are saying that adding lemon to black tea actually lowers the pH of the tea and creates an environment for harmful metals to seep into the tea.
+Lemon tea has always been a very popular choice but experts are saying that adding lemon to black tea actually lowers the pH of the tea and potentially aggravates acid reflux or reacts with certain medicines.

 We hope you enjoyed learning more about the wide variety of teas available on the market and their various health benefits.
 Check out our other articles on healthy living, and subscribe to our newsletter for more updates!